vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 298\.
 The hotar is the principal reciting priest at the soma sacrifice, the adhvaryu the main executive
 299\. supra § 17.
 300\. namely, at the upanayana ceremony.
-301. aindrägneya, name of a srauta ritual.
+301. aindrāgneya, name of a srauta ritual.
 302. Name of a work of Yamuna.
 303\.
 Predecessor of Yamuna at Sriranga.
-304, Nathamuni compiled the sayings of the Vaisnava saints, the Alvärs.
+304, Nathamuni compiled the sayings of the Vaisnava saints, the Alvārs.